lulzsun/RePlaysTV/README.md

 ![Preview](/resources/preview.png)

 # Installation
 You must have the last Plays client installed (3.0.0).

-You can find a mirror download of the Plays setup [here.](https://drive.google.com/open?id=1YlQ-EU6wW8XvGUznIBrSqTvlzBv-6tkQ)
+You can find a mirror download of the original Plays setup [here.](https://drive.google.com/open?id=1YlQ-EU6wW8XvGUznIBrSqTvlzBv-6tkQ)

 Instructions:
-  1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases).
+  1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases)
   2. Close out of Plays if it is currently running
   3. Open the installer executable
   4. Locate/confirm the location of Plays